nFunctor/dnn-topology-playground/README.md

 # PLAYGROUND NETWORK AND ITS HOMOLOGY

-This code is based on the [dnn-topology](https://github.com/cipriancorneanu/dnn-topology) repository of Cirpian Corneanu (MIT License as explained in issues).
+This code is based on the [dnn-topology](https://github.com/cipriancorneanu/dnn-topology) repository of Cirpian Corneanu (MIT License as explained there in issues).

 Among the additions and changes are:

 -Introduction of playground neural network family and spherical synthetic data set random_loader.

 -Analysis of output via MDS (plot.py) and GUDHI (bottleneck.py and pointcloud.py).
 DIPHA is no longer used, but most of the code related to it is intact.